-If you own one of these versions and use standalone mode there are two options:
+If you own one of these versions mode there are two options:

 - Do not upgrade to macOS Catalina.

-Some older products my show a warning the first time they run after updating to Catalina.
-Catalina added authorization requirements that were not included in some older versions.
+Some older products will show a warning the first time they run after updating to Catalina.
+Catalina added authorization requirements that were not included in these older versions.
 Use these steps to bypass the warning.

 - When you get the warning, go back to the Security & Privacy dialog.
-You should see an option for OK.
+You should see an option for Run Anyway.
 Click it to proceed.